luchak/rp8/docs/tutorial.md

 Like the drum machine, the step buttons light up in different colors, but the meaning of the red and yellow colors is different.
 Red steps play notes as normal, but yellow steps are _slides_.
 Slide notes are longer and allow you to smoothly slide between pitch on adjacent steps.
+Dimmer steps are played normally, brighter steps are accented.
+Accented steps are louder, with shorter filter decay times but greater filter modulation.
+The amount of this effect can be controlled with the accent knob.[^1]

-Dimmer steps are played normally, brighter steps are accented.^[RP-8 tries to approximate the accent behavior of the TB-303, but it's a loose resemblance at best.]
+[^1]: RP-8 tries to approximate the accent behavior of the TB-303, but it's a loose resemblance.

 ### Name and Save Your Song